 - If there are reasonable expectations between the employee and the employer that the employee would work that day.

-Determining OWDs from Employee details
+Determining OWDs from Employee Work Pattern

-When determining an OWD the first place PayHero looks is at the Work Pattern on each employee.
+When determining an OWD the first place PayHero looks is at the Work Pattern for each employee.
 For a salaried employee there are three ways to record a regular work pattern here - either by the 'Hours Per Day', 'Hours Per Week' or by the 'Days Per Week/Hours Per Day'.

-If you enter Hours per Day, or if you select Hours per Week and tick Monday to Friday, then PayHero will know what days your employee works and will use those as the employee's OWDs.
+If you enter Hours per Day, or if you select Hours per Week and tick Monday to Friday, then PayHero will know exactly what days your employee works and will use those as the employee's OWDs.